-As with other medications, Vraylar can cause side effects.
-Read on to learn about possible common, mild, and serious side effects.
-For a general overview of Vraylar, including details about its uses, see this article.
+Read on to learn about potential common, mild, and serious side effects of Vraylar.
+For a general overview of the drug, including details about its uses, see this article.

 Certain side effects have been reported when taking Vraylar, some of which were more common than others.
 These side effects may be temporary, lasting a few days or weeks.
 But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.